 - Get excited everyone, I just bought the first King Cake of the year!

 - Well, I’m already at Rouse’s, I might as well pick one up.

-- I should bring one into the office.
+- I should bring one to the office.

 - A couple bites for breakfast never hurt anybody.